dotnet/SqlClient/BUILDGUIDE.md

 ## Using Managed SNI on Windows

-Managed SNI can be enabled on Windows by setting any of the below two environment variables to 'True':
+Managed SNI can be enabled on Windows by enabling below AppContext switch:

-- **Microsoft.Data.SqlClient.UseManagedSNIOnWindows** (Supported to respect namespace format)
-- **Microsoft_Data_SqlClient_UseManagedSNIOnWindows** (Supported for Azure Pipelines)
+**"Microsoft.Data.SqlClient.UseManagedNetworkingOnWindows"**